RED certification, step-by-step procedure

 | A | II | Harmonised standards fully applied | No |

-| B + C | IV | Standard not applied: EU type examination | NB (examination + follow-up) |
+| B + C | III | 3.2 or 3.3 standard not applied or partially applied: EU type examination | NB (examination) |

-| H | V | Complete audited quality system | NB (ISO 9001-like audit) |
+| H | IV | Complete audited quality system | NB (ISO 9001-like audit) |

 Module A: Internal control (most frequent)